sourceoptics/source_optics/README.md

 Installation
 ============

-For install as well as basic operations instructions, see INSTALL.md
+For install as well as basic operations instructions, backups, and upgrades, see INSTALL.md

 Roadmap
 =======